cmusv/pysheetgrader-core/README.md

 ## Rubric Types
 ### Soft Rubric Type
-The rubric type `soft_formula` is evaluates the kye cell as follows:
+The rubric type `soft_formula` evaluates the key cell as follows:
 1) If the cell does not contain a formula, no credit is given.
 2) If the cell contains a formula, grade it like a constant rubric type (compare cell's evaluated result to key's evaluated result, ignoring the formulas).
 For example, for a given cell the key expects the answer 0.5 using the formula `0.1* B2`.
 In this case, under the `soft_formula` rubric, the grader checks the submission cell if contains a formula or not.
 If the formula is present (even if it is not equivalent to the key cell's formula), it assigns grade based on the actual cell value.
 So, if the submission cell evaluates to 0.5 through theformula`0.6*B3`, the student still gets full credit.